The Hidden Costs of Owning an Investment Property Most People Ignore

 📉 The ‘Silent Killers’ of Your Return on Investment (ROI)

-- Vacancy cycles: Even in high-demand markets, properties can sit empty between tenancies, and searching for RIGHT tenants take time.
-Two weeks of vacancy can wipe out much of your annual profit when margins are thin.
+- Vacancy cycles: Even in hot markets, your place might sit empty between tenants.
+Finding the right people takes time.
+Just two weeks without rent can wipe out a big chunk of your yearly profit if your margins are slim.

-- Property management fees: It’s not just the monthly percentage.
-Lease renewal, statement, and inspection fees can quietly erode your yield.
+- Property management fees: It’s not just the monthly cut.
+There are sneaky extras—lease renewals, statements, inspections—that can quietly chip away at your returns.

 🧠 3 Expenses That Trip Up Even Seasoned Investors